dukelec/cdbus_doc/Readme.md

  - Hot-swappable, for example, arm end tools can be replaced automatically.

 ### Efficient:
- - Basic stand-alone controller CDCTL-Bx supports 10Mbps rate (Exchange data between controller and CPU could through 20MHz SPI interface with DMA);
+ - Basic stand-alone controller CDCTL-Bx supports 10Mbps rate (Exchange data between controller and CPU could through 20MHz SPI interface with DMA) (There are also high speed versions available);
- - Simultaneous reading and writing: The host continuously issues commands to multiple devices, and then continuously receives responses, avoid that the delay of the command is amplified by N times the number of devices in traditional RS-485;
+ - Simultaneous reading and writing: The host continuously issues commands to multiple devices, and then continuously receives responses, avoid that the delay of the command is amplified by N times the number of devices in traditional RS485;
  - Video transmission and motion control can use a single bus to avoid complicated wiring problems (Recommended for visual processing on the camera side, video transmission is only for preview so that more video can be transmitted);
  - High synchronization: Synchronizes the operation of each node by broadcasting at the speed of light (There is no forwarding delay like EtherCAT and it avoids the complicated synchronization problems).